"if time is infinite, then we are in no point in time. if space is infinite then we are at no point in space" - j. l. borges

 Institut del Teatre Diputació de Barcelona, 2023-2026

-co-composition, live painting & drawing: THE BEAUTIFUL FORMULA COLLECTIVE – Oleksiy Koval, Veronika Wenger, Daniel Geiger
+painting & drawing: THE BEAUTIFUL FORMULA COLLECTIVE – Oleksiy Koval, Veronika Wenger, Daniel Geiger, Thomas Rieger

 the duo module of the book of sand, a choreography performed by alina sokulska and Víctor Aicua. the composition of the piece is based on the spontaneous reconfiguration of the “infinity score,” written by sokulska, through dance material derived from the symbology of the 16 archetypes of the ilm al-raml geomancy system. following the algorhythm of divination, the two bodies follow their scores, building random / (not random) relationships, to continue (re)signifying, deconstructing meanings, and intangible temporary stories that are being created in the moment. with the accumulation of the meaning produced, we ask ourselves a question: where is the point at which our cumulative memory begins to erase the fundamental information about ourselves?